tiacsys/bridle/doc/lpnb/gs_recommended_versions.rst

    :local:
    :depth: 2

-The following table shows the tools that are required for working with |LPNB|
+The following table shows the tools that are required for working with |BRIDLE|
 v\ |version|.
 It lists the minimum version that is required and the version that is installed when using the :ref:`gs_app_sim` as described in :ref:`gs_assistant`.